Lactation: Occurrence outside Mammalia

+Recent research, as documented in the journal Science, has shed light on the behavior of certain species of caecilians.
+These studies reveal that some caecilians exhibit a phenomenon wherein they provide their hatchlings with a nutrient-rich substance akin to milk, delivered through a maternal vent.
+Among the species investigated, the oviparous nonmammalian caecilian amphibian Siphonops annulatus stood out, indicating that the practice of lactation may be more widespread among these creatures than previously thought.
+As detailed in a 2024 study, researchers collected 16 mothers of the Siphonops annulatus species from cacao plantations in Brazil's Atlantic Forest and filmed them with their altricial hatchlings in the lab.
+The mothers remained with their offspring, which suckled on a white, viscous liquid from their cloaca, experiencing rapid growth in their first week.
+This milk-like substance, rich in fats and carbohydrates, is produced in the mother's oviduct epithelium's hypertrophied glands, similar to mammal milk.
+The substance was released seemingly in response to tactile and acoustic stimulation by the babies.
+The researchers observed the hatchlings emitting high-pitched clicking sounds as they approached their mothers for milk, a behavior unique among amphibians.
+This milk-feeding behavior may contribute to the development of the hatchlings' microbiome and immune system, similar to mammalian young.
+The presence of milk production in caecilians that lay eggs suggests an evolutionary transition between egg-laying and live birth.

-Another well known example of nourishing young with secretions of glands is the crop milk of columbiform birds.
+Another well known example of nourishing young with secretions of glands is the crop milk of certain birds such as columbiform birds (pigeons and doves), among others.
 As in mammals, this also appears to be directed by prolactin.
 Other birds such as flamingos and penguins utilize similar feeding techniques.

 The discus fish (Symphysodon) is known for (biparentally) feeding their offspring by epidermal mucus secretion.
 A closer examination reveals that, as in mammals and birds, the secretion of this nourishing fluid may be controlled by prolactin.
 Similar behavior is seen in at least 30 species of cichlids.

-Lactation is also the hallmark of adenotrophic viviparity - a breeding mechanism developed by some insects, most notably tsetse flies.
+Lactation is also the hallmark of adenotrophic viviparity – a breeding mechanism developed by some insects, most notably tsetse flies.
 The single egg of the tsetse develops into a larva inside the uterus where it is fed by a milky substance secreted by a milk gland inside the uterus.
 The cockroach species Diploptera punctata is also known to feed their offspring by milky secretions.

 Toxeus magnus, an ant-mimicking jumping spider species of Southeast Asia, also lactates.
 It nurses its offspring for about 38 days, although they are able to forage on their own after 21 days.
 Blocking nursing immediately after birth resulted in complete mortality of the offspring, whereas blocking it 20 days after birth resulted in increased foraging and reduced survival.
 This form of lactation may have evolved from production of trophic eggs.